prakash-chakraborty/free-tshirts-stickers-and-swag-for-developers/README.md

 Know about some cool new tshirts or stickers being given away?
 Raise a pull request with the link and I'll make sure it gets added.

 If you like my work, [please be my patreon](https://www.patreon.com/join/prakashchakraborty?) .
-It helps me cover costs :smiley:
+It helps :smiley:

-Checkout my other projects [here](https://github.com/Joonsang1994?tab=repositories)
+Checkout my other projects [here](https://github.com/Joonsang1994?tab=repositories).

+Thanks for visiting!